You can translate the document:

 Image 1: Typical Data Science and Machine Learning workflow

-The sequence is not linear and iterations are very common in real world projects, but let’s go through each stage and understand the value given by a virtual layer provided by the Denodo Platform.
+The sequence is not linear, and iterations are very common in real world projects.
+In this document we will go through each stage, and understand the value given by a virtual layer provided by the Denodo Platform.

-In the early stage of a Data Science and ML project, it is common that the Business Analyst collaborates with the Data Scientist aiming at identifying a use case that brings measurable business value but that is also feasible from a technical point of view.
-For real business cases exploration and formulation, we need to identify the data sources to be used for Machine Learning algorithm training.
-These data sources may be internal, such as the Data Lake or the Data Warehouse, or external, accessible for example through data services.
+In the earlier stages of a Data Science and ML project, the Business Analyst collaborates with the Data Scientist, aiming at identifying a use case that brings measurable business value, while remaining feasible from a technical implementation standpoint.
+To investigate and develop genuine business scenarios, it is necessary to identify the data sources to be used for the Machine Learning algorithm training.
+These data sources may be internal, such as a Data Lake or a Data Warehouse, or external, accessible through data services.

-If the data sources are present in the virtual layer that Denodo provides, the task of finding the right data and understanding the relationship between the various data entities is greatly simplified as the data is made available in a single location and can be queried with SQL or REST calls no matter the protocol and format of the underlying data source.
+Whenever the data sources are present in the virtual layer that Denodo provides, the task of finding the right data, and understanding the relationship between the various data entities, is greatly simplified, as the data is made available in one single location, and can be queried with SQL or REST calls, regardless of the protocol and format of the underlying data source.

-If an interesting data source is not yet present in the Denodo virtual layer, it will be quick to define it, mapping the needed metadata (field names, data types, …) and start exploring it.
-We should keep in mind that as Denodo does not replicate any data, the only cost of this operation is to store the data source metadata in the virtual layer that typically has little storage footprint.
+If a potentially interesting data source is not yet present in the Denodo virtual layer, incorporating its definition will be a quick and easy process, mapping the needed metadata (field names, data types, …) to start exploring it.
+It is important to remark that Denodo does not replicate any data, the only cost of this operation is to store the data source metadata in the virtual layer, which has a minimum storage footprint.

 To simplify the identification of useful data, the Denodo Platform includes the Data Catalog, a web application that allows Business Users and Data Scientists to access, query and find associations between all the data assets defined in the virtual layer.

 These assets can be classified through tags and categories, queries can be created graphically, saved and then shared with peers for collaboration.
-In addition, the Data Catalog offers data lineage capabilities and enables users to perform keyword-based search on metadata and data, the latter to be previously indexed.
+In addition, the Data Catalog offers data lineage capabilities, and enables users to perform keyword-based search on metadata and data content, the latter to be previously indexed.

 Image 2: Keyword-based search in the Data Catalog